EZtheOG/homebridge_setup/README.md

 The files under the bin directory are deprecated Bash scripts that are used to turn off monitors in a Linux OS.
 These scripts work just keeping for historical record.

 Then the config.json file is my HB config file, if you use this install script adjust accordingly.

+# To Use
+* First, fork the repo
+* Second, Edit the ARRAY of NPM plugins and whatever else you desire in the script
+* Run Script as Sudo

+## Note - I create all the Github Directories in /opt
+I clone this repo in /opt and this script assumes that is to be true.
+All Github Repos, things I need for my homebridge setup, are in /opt.
+After Clone/Pull then I move accordingly.
+For example, after Homebridge is installed, I make an /etc/homebridge directory and place my config file there.
+Homebridge is installed in /usr/bin/homebridge.

+Anytime I make an update to my repo, I cd into the /opt dir and pull.
+Then, I backup the file:
+* (e.g) mv /etc/homebridge/config.json /etc/homebridge/config.bak
+Copy the file manually:
+* sudo cp ./config.json /etc/homebridge/
+then test.

+God speed